Cisco-Kosha/webex-api-spec/README.md

 ## Authentication

-To use the Webex REST API, you need a Webex account.
-The Kosha Webex Messaging connector uses `API_KEY` based auth using your [personal access token](https://developer.webex.com/docs/getting-started#/docs/getting-started#personal-access-token).
+To authenticate when provisioning the Kosha Webex connector, you need your [personal access token](https://developer.webex.com/docs/getting-started#/docs/getting-started#personal-access-token).